GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-In handling resources, strive to avoid disaster rather than to attain an optimum.
+A computer shall not waste your time or require you to do more work than is strictly necessary.

-~ Butler Lampson
+~ Jef Raskin
 <pre>

 </pre>